ShreyBiswas/GreyLiteratureClassifier/README.md

 If this command is a .sh script (like `workflow.sh`), and that .sh file ends in `/bin/bash`, then after running, a terminal inside the container will open.
 If it's something else (e.g a Python command, or a .sh script that doesn't call `/bin/bash`), the container will automatically exit and remove itself.

-For example, to automatically run `workflow.sh` after setting up the container, use `docker compose run --rm --build GreyLiteratureClassifier sh workflow.sh`
+For example, to automatically run `workflow.sh` after setting up the container, use `docker compose run --rm --build GreyLiteratureClassifier sh workflow.sh`.

 *Timing Estimates: Pulling image (~20min), Installing packages (~15min).*

+> [!TIP]
+> Helpful advice for doing things better or more easily.

 > [!TIP] Opening for development
 > First, launch a terminal inside the Docker container with `docker compose run --rm --build GreyLiteratureClassifier` as before.  \